 - The realization that willpower is an actual superpower that guides all of us language learners to strive towards improvement.

 So I made “continuing” Ken’s superpower.
-And hopefully, that way, you’ll be infected by his enthusiasm and eagerness to learn more Japanese yourself, as we journey together through JRPG Japanese: A Language Learning Adventure!
+And hopefully, that way, you’ll be infected by his enthusiasm and eagerness to learn more Japanese yourself!

-Ken’s bio is now up on the characters page, so to get better acquainted with him (and to get some surprise Japanese practice in while you’re at it), give it a read!
+Ken’s bio is now up on the JRPG Japanese characters page.
+To get better acquainted with him (and to get some surprise Japanese practice in while you’re at it), give it a read!